-Our Preschool Curriculum Consists of the Following Six Components:
+Our Preschool Curriculum consists of six components:

-Core Knowledge Preschool Sequence
+- Core Knowledge Preschool Sequence

 The Core Knowledge Preschool Sequence is a set of model guidelines describing fundamental competencies and specific knowledge that, for children from three to five years of age, can provide a solid, coherent foundation for later learning in kindergarten and beyond.
 The Core Knowledge Sequence recognizes that children are always ready to learn, and they build knowledge based on what they already know.